Charlie Kirk's killer blended in on Utah university campus, and a high-powered rifle is recovered

 Then a shot rang out.

-The shooter, who Cox pledged would be held accountable in a state with the death penalty, wore dark clothing and fired from a building roof some distance away.
+The shooter, who Gov. Spencer Cox pledged would be held accountable in a state with the death penalty, wore dark clothing and fired from a building roof some distance away.

 “Blood is falling and dripping down, and you're just like so scared, not just for him but your own safety," she said.

-She said she saw people drop to the ground in an eerie silence pierced immediately by cries.
+She saw people drop to the ground in an eerie silence pierced immediately by cries.
 She and others ran.
 Some fell and were trampled in the stampede.

-When Lattin later learned that Kirk had died, she wept, she said, describing him as a role model who had showed her how to be determined and fight for the truth.
+When Lattin later learned that Kirk had died, she wept, she said, describing him as a role model who had showed her how to fight for the truth.

 Trump calls Kirk a ‘martyr for truth’